Bikeman868/NPL/docs/SYNTAX.md

 Routing destinations are defined within the scope block of a `prepend`, `append` or `remove` statement, and define a place where the message will be sent to.
-Each destination starts with the keyword `process`, `pipe` or `network` followed by at least one space, and an identifier.
+Each destination starts with the keyword `process`, `pipe` or `network` followed by at least one space, and a qualified identifier.
 As expected, if you use the `process` reserved word, then the identifier must refer to a `process` identifier etc.

 For a process or pipe, the identifier must ne the name of a process or pipe within the same network.
 You cannot route messages directly to something internal to another network.

-For a network, the identifier can reference a network or a network entry point.
-If the identifier is the name of a network, then the `default` entry point is assumed.
+For a network, the identifier can reference a network or a network `ingress`.
+If the identifier is the name of a network, then the `default` ingress is assumed.
 The compiler tries to resolve the network identifier in the current namespace first, then searches nameapaces referenced in any `using` statements in reverse order, then accends the namespace hierarchy to broader and broader scope until the network name is found.